 The bill amends the Mathematics and Science Education Act to enhance the quality of mathematics education in public schools.
 It establishes the Mathematics and Science Bureau within the Public Education Department, which will monitor the implementation of instructional materials and professional development programs in mathematics and science.
-School districts and charter schools are required to develop mathematics professional learning plans, and the department will set standards for these plans.
-Additionally, the bill mandates that all public schools adopt a mathematics interventions process starting in the 2026-2027 school year, which includes the use of mathematics screeners for students in kindergarten through fifth grade and parental notification if a student is identified as having characteristics of math difficulty.
+School districts and charter schools are required to develop mathematics professional learning plans, and the department will create a mathematics instructional leadership framework.
+Additionally, the bill mandates that mathematics coaches hold specialist endorsements and introduces a mathematics interventions process for students in kindergarten through fifth grade, which includes screening for math difficulties and parental notification.

 ED substitute: 22-15E-1, 22-15E-2, 22-15E-3